Putin takes on West over Ukraine: who blinks first?

 Putin is saying nothing in public on Ukraine - and has not done so since Moscow-backed President Viktor Yanukovich was deposed more than a week ago.

-At the centre of attention as one Western leader after another calls to urge him not to use force, he is betting the West’s response will be weak.
+At the center of attention as one Western leader after another calls to urge him not to use force, he is betting the West’s response will be weak.

 His calculation is that Obama has few levers at his disposal and no appetite for war over a remote Black Sea peninsula with symbolic and strategic value to Russia as home to a Russian naval base, but little economic significance.